 Marriage, Awards, and Future Success

 Lisa Mcgee is married to Tobias Berr, who is also a writer and actor, in the past, he has worked with the Royal Shakespeare Company and the Globe Theatre.
 They both live and work in London with their son.
-The talented couple is also working on a new project together called ‘The Deceived’ which you’ll hopefully hear more about in the future.
+The talented couple are also working on a new project together called ‘The Deceived’ which you’ll hopefully hear more about in the future.

 McGee has recently won the Writers Guild of Ireland award for ‘Best 2019 Television Script’ with Derry Girls.